Cimoliopterus: New genus and assigned species

 In 2013, the Brazilian palaeontologist Taissa Rodrigues and Kellner reviewed the species that had so far been placed in the genus Ornithocheirus (which they restricted to its type species, O. simus), as well as other English Cretaceous pterosaurs.
 They concluded that A. cuvieri differed enough from its relatives to be placed in a new, monotypic genus; Cimoliopterus.
 This generic name combines the Greek words Kimolia (Κιμωλία), which means "chalk", and pteron, (πτερόν) meaning "wing".
-Rodrigues and Kellner also found that while the species P. fittoni, O. brachyrhinus, and O. enchorhynchus had various features in common with C. cuvieri, and could therefore not be excluded from that genus, they were too fragmentary to be assigned to it definitely and were considered nomina dubia (dubious names).
+In full, the name can be translated as "Cuvier's chalk wing".
+Rodrigues and Kellner also found that while the species P. fittoni, O. brachyrhinus, and O. enchorhynchus had various features in common with C. cuvieri, and could therefore not be excluded from that genus, they were too fragmentary to be assigned to it definitively and were considered nomina dubia (dubious names).
 They considered other species that were assigned to A. cuvieri by Unwin in 2001 dubious or belonging to other taxa.
 They also considered the Russian specimen assigned to cf. A. cuvieri in 1995 unrelated.
 In 2019, the Brazilian palaeontologist Rodrigo V. Pêgas and colleagues suggested that the type specimen of Lonchodectes (a dubious genus originally known as Pterodactylus compressirostris) represented by a partial mandibular symphysis from the Chalk Group, could represent the same species as C. cuvieri.
 They cautioned this is impossible to confirm until associated skull and mandible material is found.

 In 2013, the American amateur fossil collector Brent Dunn discovered a pterosaur snout fragment in the Britton Formation near Lewisville Lake, northwest of Dallas, Texas, US.
 He donated the specimen to the Shuler Museum of Paleontology of Southern Methodist University, where it is catalogued as SMU 76892.
 In 2015, the American palaeontologist Timothy S. Myers described the specimen and made it the holotype of the new species Cimoliopterus dunni; the specific name honours Dunn, who died in 2013.
 The holotype specimen of C. dunni consists of the front part of a snout, including part of a premaxillary crest.
 The fossil was initially covered by a thin layer of red clay, which was prepared away.
 The three-dimensionally preserved fossil does not appear to have suffered the extreme crushing often seen in pterosaur fossils, though some of the hind part was distorted by compaction.
 C. dunni was only the third toothed pterosaur known from the Cretaceous of North America.
+In 2025, Pêgas assigned O. colorhinus from the Cambridge Greensand to Cimoliopterus as the new combination C. colorhinus, due to finding it closely related to C. cuvieri.
+This species was originally named by Seeley in 1870, considered a synonym of C. cuvieri by Unwin in 2001, and was tentatively assigned to Camposipterus by Rodrigues and Kellner in 2013.